In 2022, tuition for full-time students at Georgetown was $64,896 a year.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Georgetown was $48,768 in 2022.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Georgetown seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Georgetown University was $49,953 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Georgetown University seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-What will attending Georgetown really cost you?
+What will attending Georgetown University really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
-You can find the Georgetown's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+You can find the Georgetown University's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.